-When you hear the word ‘lurk’, you will most probably think of something bad.
-And then you hear that there are Twitch lurkers – OMG, who are these wicked people, and what do they want from me?!
+When you hear the word ‘lurk,’ you likely think of something negative.
+Then you learn about Twitch lurkers—OMG, who are these mysterious individuals, and what do they want from me?!

-No worries, lurkers are not bad and will not harm your channel in any way.
-Simply put, they are people who watch (or listen to) your stream but don’t engage in chatting.
+No worries; lurkers are not harmful and will not negatively impact your channel in any way.
+Simply put, they are individuals who watch (or listen to) your stream but do not engage in chatting.
 And that is all.

-Read this text to learn all you need to know about Twitch lurking.
+Read this text to discover everything you need to know about Twitch lurking.

 Who Is a Twitch Lurker?

 Let’s say that 1,000 people are watching a stream.
-It is very probable that only a small portion of those people will participate in chatting actively.
-There are more people just watching the stream ‘silently’.
-It is precisely those people, who are there but don’t type anything, who are considered lurkers on Twitch.
+It is highly likely that only a small portion of those viewers will actively participate in the chat.
+Many more individuals are simply watching the stream ‘silently.’
+It is precisely these viewers, who are present but do not type anything, that are considered lurkers on Twitch.

-They are often regarded as bots.
-But this is not necessarily the case, as most of them are true and genuine human beings.
+They are often seen as bots.
+However, this is not necessarily true, as most of them are real and genuine human beings.

-Here is how lurkers are defined in a Twitch’s Twitter post: viewers who are watching, but may not be chatting, have the stream or browser tab muted, or maybe watching a handful of streams at one time.
+Here is how lurkers are defined in a Twitch Twitter post: viewers who are watching but may not be chatting, have the stream or browser tab muted, or might be watching several streams simultaneously.

 Why Do People Lurk?

-Can you think of any other reason why someone might lurk on Twitch?
+Can you think of any other reasons why someone might lurk on Twitch?

-Be the reason what it may, one thing is important for you as a streamer to remember: never call out on lurkers.
-If you put pressure on them to participate in a chat, they may feel uncomfortable and leave.
-You can leave subtle messages and invitations to chat, but you should avoid mentioning the particular names of the silent watchers.
+Regardless of the reason, one important thing for you as a streamer to remember is to never call out lurkers.
+If you pressure them to participate in the chat, they may feel uncomfortable and leave.
+You can send subtle messages and invitations to chat, but you should avoid mentioning the specific names of the silent viewers.

-There is nothing easier than getting into lurk mode.
+There is nothing simpler than entering lurk mode.
 Just open a stream.
-That’s it.
-You can watch the stream or not, it is up to you.
-But as long as it is running on your device and you don’t interact with the streamer or other viewers, you are lurking.
+That’s all.
+You can choose to watch the stream or not; the decision is yours.
+As long as it is running on your device and you don’t interact with the streamer or other viewers, you are lurking.

-There is something else you can do if you want to lurk but not be completely invisible: you can use the Twitch lurk command.
-Its form is ‘!lurk’, which you type into the chat box to announce that you will not be participating in any interaction for some time.
+If you want to lurk without being completely invisible, there is another option: you can use the Twitch lurk command.
+Its format is ‘!lurk’, which you type into the chat box to indicate that you will not be participating in any interactions for a while.

-The command !lurk Twitch users see can come from someone who doesn’t interact regularly but wants to announce their presence.
-It can also come from someone who is often (or during that specific stream) very active but will not be able to respond for some time.
+The command !lurk that Twitch users see can come from someone who doesn’t interact regularly but wants to announce their presence.
+It can also come from someone who is typically very active (or active during that specific stream) but will not be able to respond for a while.

-This command is basically like politely excusing yourself during a party and sitting down in a corner for some alone time while others are actively partying around you.
-It isn’t rude or impolite and it shouldn’t be looked down upon.
+This command is essentially like politely excusing yourself at a party and sitting in a corner for some alone time while others are actively enjoying themselves.
+It is neither rude nor impolite, and it should not be looked down upon.

 Twitch !lurk Command for Streamers

-From the streamers’ point of view, lurkers are very beneficial, because they are there and thus increase the viewer count.
-Also, imagine 1,000 people typing in the chatbox.
-That would be impossible to follow!
-Appreciate your lurkers, people!
+From the streamers’ perspective, lurkers are quite beneficial because their presence boosts the viewer count.
+Additionally, imagine 1,000 people typing in the chatbox; it would be impossible to follow!
+So, appreciate your lurkers, everyone!

-Another thing you can do is set up the !lurk command for those who are willing to announce going into the Twitch lurk mode.
-A frequent practice is that the streamer thinks of a message that will appear next to the lurker’s name when they type the command.
+Another option is to set up the !lurk command for those who wish to announce their entry into Twitch lurk mode.
+A common practice is for the streamer to create a message that will appear next to the lurker’s name when they use the command.
 For example, X ‘is hiding behind the chair’ or X ’has a cat sleeping on the keyboard’.
-A funny one would make lighten up the chat.
+A humorous message can brighten up the chat.

-The precise code you need to write depends on the chatbot you are using.
-Here is how you can set up the lurk command Twitch viewers can use in your chat (you should type them into the chatbox).
+The specific code you need to write depends on the chatbot you are using.
+Below is how to set up the lurk command that Twitch viewers can use in your chat (you should type it into the chatbox).
 The most popular chatbots are included:

 1. Nightbot